sage-code/maj/basic.md

 Next examples show how to use interrogative prepositions:

 * ke magu'fu tu  ?  = what are you going to eat ?
-* ky seru'pa der ?  = who was there?
+* ky seru'pa ybo ?  = who was there?
-* ku seru'so tu  ?  = how are you ?
+* ku seru'ya tu  ?  = how are you ?
 * ka magu'fu tu  ?  = you have not eaten ?

 Asking about location can be explicit using que: